Author Archives: Wannetta Powling

 ELECT CHAIR, VICE-CHAIR, & CLERK

-Ann Golob nominated Angela Sanborn as Chair.
-Mike Fitzpatrick seconded the nomination.
+Golob nominated Angela Litchfield as Chair.
+Fitzpatrick seconded the nomination.

 The nomination was accepted.